 View the available Clinical e-Audits and enrol online to participate.

 The Clinical e-Audit involves participating GPs:

-- completing electronic data collection for 10–20 patients (depending on the audit topic)
+- completing electronic data collection for 10 patients

 - securely submitting de-identified data online